EPA chief at train derailment site: "trust the government"

 State and federal officials have promised to make sure Norfolk Southern not only pays for the cleanup but also reimburses residents.

-The White House said Thursday that teams from the federal health and emergency response and the Centers for Disease Control and Prevention will go to East Palestine.
+The White House said teams from the federal health and emergency response and the Centers for Disease Control and Prevention will go to East Palestine.

 No one was injured when about 50 cars derailed in a fiery, mangled mess on the outskirts of East Palestine on Feb.
 3. Officials seeking to avoid an uncontrolled blast evacuated the area and opted to release and burn toxic vinyl chloride from five rail cars, sending flames and black smoke billowing into the sky again.